 Additive/Variant Analysis: This quote is additive to my current understanding of the social dynamics in rural America.

-Contextualization: This quote shows the challenges of healthcare in rural America, where many healthcare professionals work in areas where they get paid more, such as urban areas and thus the rural areas have a difficult time finding healthcare providers.
-There are incentive programs that are out there to pay back student loans and supplemental programs offered by the federal and state governments to increase the healthcare providers in rural areas.
+Contextualization: This quote shows healthcare challenges in rural America, where many healthcare professionals work in areas where they get paid more, such as urban areas, and thus the rural areas have a difficult time finding healthcare providers.
+There are incentive programs out there to pay back student loans and supplemental programs offered by the federal and state governments to increase the number of healthcare providers in rural areas.
 However, the challenge remains.
-I do hope in my sociological research study this problem and I hope to discover some option that may decrease the rural healthcare shortage areas.
+I do hope in my sociological research study this problem and I hope to discover some options that may decrease the rural healthcare shortage areas.

 Comment 2: